CCovington97/Coding-Questions/interview.md

 ### Please Do
 * Arrive early
 * silence phone
-* clean coppies of your resume and references (6-12)
+* clean copies of your resume and references (6-12)
 * professional padfolio
-* communciate careully
+* communciate carefully
 * notebook and pen
 * listen
 * show personality